 Sundance showcases the best in independent films.
 The first “U.S. Film Festival” debuted in 1978 in Salt Lake City as a way to lure filmmakers and tourists to the state.
 In 1985, the festival found the support of Robert Redford, who four years earlier had started the Sundance Institute to support young filmmakers.

-and operational quality.
+improving their projection and operational quality.
 Chapin attended the 1998 festival to survey operations and make specific recommendations on making the festival run better.

 Chapin knew from his years of experience with events such as the Telluride Film Festival that in order to setup and run multiple venues as reliably as a cinema, they needed to treat each facility as a permanent installation, even though it was temporary.
 The BL&S team had considerable expertise building systems that they could transport easily for doing premiere and road show work, and they applied this tested philosophy to Sundance.